hdinkel/linuxcommandline/sphinx_beginner/exercises_beginner.rst

 #.
 In your homedirectory, create a new directory named ``new_dir``

 #.
 Change into this directory, create a new empty file in there named ``new_file``,
-   and make sure that the file was created
+   and make sure that the file was created.

 #.
 Duplicate this file by copying it as a new file named ``another_file``